NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/FHIRAssets/Profiles/All-Profiles/Genomics-ServiceRequest.page.md

 <a name="performer"></a>
 #### performer
-If a requester wants to assign processing of the ServiceRequest to a particular organization (e.g. a remote GLH) as opposed to leaving the ServiceRequest open, to be picked up by the local GLH or otherwise routed based on by test routing (TBC), then the performer field SHOULD be populated with the ODS code for the organization.
+Allows a requester to assign processing of the ServiceRequest to a particular organization (e.g. a remote GLH).
+The performer field SHOULD be populated with the ODS code for the managing organization/GLH.

+In the future state, ServiceRequests may be kept open, by not specifying a performer, allowing them to be picked up by the local GLH or otherwise routed based on by test routing (TBC).
 ```json
 "performer": [
         {